We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 IoT and VoIP

 Now what does all of this have to do with VoIP?
 Well, because both IoT and VoIP leverage the same type of network infrastructure, namely IP, they can easily be configured to interact.
 Many VoIP providers such as Aircall and RingCentral already offer the ability to integrate their cloud-based VoIP systems with ready-made or custom APIs, allowing direct interaction with IoT infrastructure and ecosystems, based on particular needs and requirements.
+These possibilities enable new opportunities for interactions that can further drive the development of specific IoT applications, such as the smart home, the smart office, and smarter telephony solutions.

 The IoT potentials of VoIP